Worcester Employee Discrimination Lawyers Fighting For Your Rights in the Workplace

 - Pregnancy – Unfortunately, there is a long history of employers denying career opportunities to women for fear that they might become pregnant.
 But your gender, your pregnancy, and your maternity leave are protected from discrimination by law.
 Many of these protections extend to other family responsibilities as well (including, in some cases, to men who provide some form of family care).
 A Worcester employee discrimination attorney in our office can help.

 - Sexual Orientation – Discrimination against LGBTQ employees continues to be one of the most pressing gay rights concerns in America.
 Many state and federal laws apply to discrimination on the basis of sexual orientation or gender identity.
 Our excellent attorney can help.

 - Disability – In addition to several helpful provisions under Massachusetts law, the Americans with Disabilities Act (ADA) provides powerful protection to disabled applicants and employees.

 - Political Affiliation (in some cases) – Discrimination on the basis of your political beliefs or statements, or your party registration, is a complex issue.
 How the law applies to your situation may depend on the nature of your employment and the details of your situation.
-We encourage you to contact our office and discuss your situation with our Worcester employee discrimination lawyers to learn more.
+We encourage you to contact our office and discuss your situation with our Worcester employee discrimination attorneys to learn more.

-Contact Our Worcester Employee Discrimination Attorney Today
+Contact Our Worcester Employee Discrimination Attorneys Today

 If you think you have been discriminated against, an experienced Worcester employee discrimination attorney at MA Employment Lawyers is here to help.
 Our Worcester employee discrimination lawyers also handle other types of cases such as retaliation, wage violation, and harassment.
 Contact us today for a free consultation and let us get to work for you.